RETAPP – ENABLING THE VALUE-CHAIN

 Avantium Chemicals BV was founded in 2000 as a spin-off from Royal Dutch Shell, specialised in high-throughput research in the fields of catalyst testing development.
 This part of the company now focuses solely on catalysis research, providing expertise and high-tech equipment to the chemical industry.
 Since 2005 the company has been applying its advanced catalysis research expertise in the field of biomass conversion in order to develop building blocks for a biobased economy.
 The first of these projects has led to the development of the YXY process, which deals with the conversion of sugars into furanics.
 From these furanics polyethylene furanoate, a replacement for PET (polyethylene terephtalate) with considerably improved properties, can be produced.
 This process is now on its way to commercialisation due to the formation of Synvina, a joint venture together with BASF, in October 2016..
 The success of the YXY process has spawned a number of new projects in the field of renewables, including ReTAPP, leading to processes for 2nd generation biomass conversion into sugars and other useful base chemicals.
 Avantium is continually exploring novel ideas for biobased replacements of current fossil-based products and processes, as well as the development of applications for side-streams generated by different biomass feedstocks.

-The aim of the ReTAPP (ReThink All Plastic Packaging) project is to produce fructose from hardwood: a conversion for which has never been commercialised before.
+The aim of the ReTAPP (ReThink All Plastic Packaging) project is to produce fructose from wood (hardwood and softwood): a conversion for which has never been commercialised before.
 With current methods, hardwood is very hard to fractionate to sugars.
 In addition, most of the sugars in hardwood are glucose and xylose, which need to be transformed to fructose.
 The ReTAPP project will make this process technologically and economically feasible with the help of enzymatic solutions.
-The fructose thus produced can then be converted into MMF (methoxymethylfurfural) and 5-HMF (5-(Hydroxymethyl)furfural), to be used to produce PEF (polyethylene furanoate) – a bio-based alternative to replace the PET (polyethylene terephthalate) plastics, with enhanced barrier, thermal and mechanical properties over existing packaging materials.
+The mixture of fructose and glucose resulting from the enzymatic isomerisation of the wood-based glucose requires workup in order to obtain high fructose syrup (HFS).
+The fructose thus produced can then be converted into RMF (alkoxymethylfurfural) and 5-HMF (5-(Hydroxymethyl)furfural), to be used to produce PEF (polyethylene furanoate) – a bio-based alternative to replace the PET (polyethylene terephthalate) plastics, with enhanced barrier, thermal and mechanical properties over existing packaging materials.

-Thus, the main objectives of the project can be summarized to demonstrate the production of fructose from hardwood and prepare the whole value chain for the market introduction of this wood-based fructose and the PEF bottles made from that, including:
+Thus, the main objectives of the project can be summarized to demonstrate the production of fructose from wood and prepare the whole value chain for the market introduction of this wood-based fructose, it workup and conversion into RMF.
+This includes:

-- Verify that sugars from depolymerised hardwood are suitable for the conversion to fructose and to polymers: With the yield and other process performance obtained, calculations will be carried out for commercial scale production, regarding investment and operation costs.
+- Verify that sugars from depolymerised hardwood and softwood are suitable for the conversion into fructose and subsequently into polymers: With the yield and other process performance obtained, calculations will be carried out for commercial scale production, regarding investment and operation costs.

 - Demonstrate an increase in the reducible sugar yield by 10 % in the hydrolysis phase.